codemotion-2018-rome-rxjs-node/gitlab-tools/README.md

 or via npx

-` npx @enrico.piccinin/gitlab-tools read-repos-commits --folderPath <path to folder> --outdir <outdir>`
+` npx "@enrico.piccinin/gitlab-tools" read-repos-commits --folderPath <path to folder> --outdir <outdir>`

 After reading the commits, the following files are created:

 -   <folder-name>.json
 -   <folder-name>-repos-commits-by-month.json
 -   <folder-name>-repos-commits-by-month.csv

 # Calculate cloc (number of lines of code)

-It is possible to calculate the lines of code of all files in all repos contained in a folder (maybe after having cloned them with the `clone-group-projects` command).
+It is possible to calculate the lines of code of all files in all repos contained in a folder (after having cloned them, e.g. with the `clone-group-projects` command).

 To calculate cloc run the command